East Hall 402

 Research Interests: Writing transfer; research methods, specifically the discourse-based interview; writing centers; writing in the disciplines; writing beyond the university; grant writing; writing experiences of first-generation students, student-veterans, student-athletes, and nontraditional students; value in games

 “Dispositions in Natural Science Laboratories: The Roles of Individuals and Contexts in Writing Transfer.”
 Co-Authored with Bradley Dilger.
-Across the Disciplines.
-(Forthcoming, 2018.)
+Across the Disciplines: A Journal of Language, Learning and Academic Writing.
+15.4 (2018): 1-20.

 “Metaphors for Writing Transfer in the Writing Lives and Teaching Practices of Faculty in the Disciplines.”
 Co-Authored with Bradley Dilger.
 WPA: Writing Program Administration.
 41.1 (2017): 102-24.